-^{} All Solutions include narrative discussion in a Word document that contains graphics suitable for use in lectures, as well as a fully-dynamic Excel model.

-Real Estate Finance and Investments: Risks and Opportunities Peter Linneman, PhD and Bruce Kirsch, REFAI® ose case is "modeling intensive" and designed to provide students some experience with Excel.
-In the if framework file that is provided for the students, there are more than 100 inputs to be made on the imptions tab and more than 200 lines of formulas to consider and construct across the Projection, ncing Options, and Amortization tabs.
-As such, it is a good introduction to the complexity of modeling e-by-lease for a multi-tenant commercial property, and it serves as a backdrop to the use of Argus prorise by institutional-level real estate stakeholders.
+^{} All Solutions include narrative discussion in a Word document that contains graphics suitable for use in lectures, as well as a fully-dynamic Excel model case is "modeling intensive" and designed to provide students some experience with Excel.
+In the I framework file that is provided for the students, there are more than 100 inputs to be made on the imptions tab and more than 200 lines of formulas to consider and construct across the Projection. ncing Options, and Amortization tabs.
+As such, it is a good introduction to the complexity of modeling e-by-lease for a multi-tenant commercial property, and it serves as a backdrop to the use of Argus rprise by institutional-level real estate stakeholders.